Pauline2025/DSA-DOCUMENTATION/README.md

 ### Tools used

--Microsoft Excel for data cleaning
+- Microsoft Excel for data cleaning [Download Here](https://www.microsoft)
+   -  For Data Collection
+   -  For Data Cleaning
+      - Data Manipulation
+      - Data Munching

--SQL Server (for querying and analysis)
+- SQL Server (for querying and analysis)

--Power BI (for creating a report)
+- Power BI (for creating a report)

--Ms Powerpoint (for presentation)
+- Ms Powerpoint (for presentation)